 Wilderness Therapy Programs for Troubled Teens

-When it comes to your teenager, whose day typically consists of engaging in music, computer screens and smart phones nearly around the clock; a season of digital fasting can do wonders to help restore their critical, constructive and creative thinking capacities.
-These capacities can be greatly diminished due to digital abuse and addiction, since the immature brain cannot balance out the processing of so much intense stimulation and information.
-A young brain needs periodic rest; so serious problems can and do arise from too much digital stimulation — often affecting attitudes and motivations.
-As any other addiction, the brain tends to seek more and more of it, to the detriment of mature thought processes.
+When it comes to your teenager, whose day typically consists of engaging with music, computer screens and smart phones nearly around the clock, a season of digital fasting can do wonders to help restore his or her critical, constructive, and creative thinking capacities.
+These capacities can be greatly diminished due to digital abuse and addiction since the immature brain cannot balance out the processing of so much intense stimulation and information.
+A young brain needs periodic rest, so serious problems can and do arise from too much digital stimulation — often affecting attitudes and motivations.
+As with any other addiction, the brain tends to seek more and more stimulation, to the detriment of mature thought processes.

-One great exercise our students undertake is to use their heads, hearts, minds and souls as well as they take part and pride in growing gardens and building and maintaining their own living quarters in the woods.
-They are also treated with equine therapy, which helps a teen better interact with others, since everything they do around a horse tends to be mirrored back by that horse.
-Through caring for a horse, the teen can readily see the effect of their own attitudes; as a result they are taught how to control their mind, their reactions, and how they present themselves to others.
+One great exercise our students undertake is to use their heads, hearts, minds, and souls as they take part and pride in growing gardens and building and maintaining their own living quarters in the woods.
+They are also treated with equine therapy, which helps teens interact better with others since everything they do around a horse tends to be mirrored back by that horse.
+Through caring for a horse, teens can readily see the effect of their own attitudes; as a result, they are taught how to control their mind, their reactions, and how they present themselves to others.

 It has rightly been said that the Shepherds Hill Academy outdoor experience brings teens back to their original factory settings!

-Shepherds Hill Academy is an environment where people of all ages and backgrounds can be relied on for support, encouragement and accountability seasoned with grace.
+Shepherds Hill Academy is an environment where people of all ages and backgrounds can be relied on for support, encouragement, and accountability seasoned with grace.
 Shepherds Hill Academy is a place where everyone strives to live their lives from the perspective of a solid moral compass in the spirit of unity.
-It’s a place where truth and transparency are prized.
-As teens interact with one another, and with authority figures and mentors within the community, they feel a sense of love and belonging that allows them to share their inner feelings without feeling threatened or judged.
+It is a place where truth and transparency are prized.
+As teens interact with one another and with authority figures and mentors within the community, they feel a sense of love and belonging that allows them to share their inner feelings without feeling threatened or judged.

 If you are looking for your child to be in perpetual comfort, a wilderness-style program may not be for you.
-If you are thinking that maybe the media your teen is constantly plugged into is affecting their thinking and actions, then keep reading.
-Science, statistics, and hundreds of kids who have come through our program all give evidence for the effectiveness of it.
+If you are thinking that maybe the media your teen is constantly plugging into is affecting his or her thinking and actions, then keep reading.
+Science, statistics, and hundreds of kids who have come through our program all give evidence for its effectiveness.

 Below, are just a few of the many benefits of the Therapeutic Outdoor Program at Shepherds Hill Academy.